Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Transit Holdings sold out to Stagecoach in 1997, and the Docklands Transit operations were quickly absorbed by Stagecoach East London’s Barking garage.
 In line with general Stagecoach policy, the minibuses were withdrawn, ultimately being replaced in London by 9.8 metre Darts transferred off route 106, which (oddly) gained more new step entrance Darts, but dual door this time.

 A new contract for the 366 commenced in March 2001, and new low floor Darts were specified.
 A large batch of 10.2 metre vehicles continued the gradual upwards push in lengths of buses on the route, and also supplied a separate exit door and a corresponding reduction in capacity!
 However, to make up, the main daytime frequency on Mondays to Saturdays was increased from four to five buses an hour.
-Slightly newer buses now ply the route, and they are now in all red livery, so here is a quick update before they are swept away by a tide of new buses later this year!
-Representing the original ALX200 allocation is 34315 (LX51 FGU) passing along Clements Road, Ilford, on 2 November 2009.
+The latest twender renewal in March 2011 called for new buses once again, and they are 10.2m Enviro200Darts.
+36289 (LX11 AXG) in Ilford (Clements Road) on 26 June 2011.

 Photo © Sunil Prasannan.